aschrein/aschrein.github.io/_posts/2019-08-11-metro_breakdown.markdown

 ![untitled](/assets/metro/22_final/lens_flare.png)

-Rendered on a downsampled image.
+Rendered on the blurred image from the previous pass.

 ### Tonemap+GUI